ARMmbed/mbed-os-5-docs/docs/api/storage/MBRBlockDevice.md

   - _bd_ - Block device to back the MBRBlockDevice
   - _part_ - Partition to use, 1-4

 You can view more information about the configurable settings and functions in the class reference.
+To configure this class, please see our [BlockDevice configuration documentation](/docs/v5.10/reference/configuration-storage.html#blockdevice-default-configuration).

 ### MBRBlockDevice class reference